 Underage Drinking in Pennsylvania

-When someone underage is arrested for drinking, parents are notified.
-In Pittsburgh, these cases are then heard in municipal courts.
-In the surrounding counties, they are heard in magisterial district courts.
+When a person under 21 is taken into custody for underage drinking, parents or guardians are promptly notified.
+In Washington, these cases are typically heard in municipal courts, while in surrounding counties, they are addressed in magisterial district courts.

 How Logue Law Group Can Help